ABOUT

 Her most recent large ensemble engagements have been with the Handel and Haydn Society and New England Conservatory Philharmonia, where she led the section as associate principal.
 Additionally, Lily was a member of the Piatigorsky International Cello Festival Mass Cello Ensemble in 2016, performing alongside renowned artists including Mischa Maisky, Sol Gabetta, Ron Leonard, and Ralph Kirshbaum, among others.
 Lily is also a member of interdisciplinary/multimedia performance group, Magari Ensemble.

-When she is not practicing or studying psychology, Lily enjoys running, playing tennis, cooking, being with friends and spending time with her two cats, Cleo and Pumpkin.
+When she is not practicing or studying psychology, Lily enjoys running, playing tennis, cooking, and spending time with her friends, family, and two cats, Cleo and Pumpkin.